tomarrohitt/node-video-processing/README.md

 2.  **Queue:** The video is added to a `video-queue` using `bullmq`.
 3.  **Process:** A background worker picks up the job from the queue and processes the video using `ffmpeg`.
 The processing can include creating thumbnails, compressing the video, and changing the resolution.
 4.  **Status:** The user can check the status of the video processing by using the `/api/status` endpoint.
+5.  **Cleanup:** A cleanup worker runs every 12 hours to remove uploaded videos and clear the Redis cache.

 ## Features